 he is deluded that he gives himself pleasure!

-ccording to Schopenhauer our individual existence is
+ccording to Schopenhauer our individual existence is only

-injure others, we only harm ourselves; when we bite into the flesh of another being, we dig into our own flesh.
+others, we only harm ourselves; when we bite into the flesh of another being, we dig into our own flesh.

 Here Dahlhaus failed to see that the hero's wanderings are a necessary precondition of the outcome.